Exploring the conditions for sustainability with open-ended innovation: Supporting Information

 \subsubsection{The critical region}

-For finite $T$ the system is expected to cross over from the $q<q_c$ regime, where $\tau\sim T^{-1/3}$, to the $q>q_c$ regime, where $\tau$ is finite.
-Within finite size scaling theory~\cite{cardy2012finite}, this crossover can be described by the scaling ansatz:
+For finite $I$, the system is expected to cross over from the $\alpha>\alpha_c$ regime, where $\kappa\sim T^{-1/3}$, to the $\alpha<\alpha_c$ regime, where $\kappa$ is finite.
+Within finite-size scaling theory~\cite{cardy2012finite}, this crossover can be described by the scaling ansatz: